DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-We have implemented \framework on commodity Android smartphone and smartwatches running off-the-shelf Android and Android Wear OS respectively.
+\mysection{Implementation of \framework} We have implemented \framework on commodity smartphone and smartwatches running off-the-shelf Android and Android Wear OS respectively.
 Our prototyping efforts consist of around 3,200 lines of code written in Java, excluding the scripts for constructing and analyzing prediction models.
-We next highlight several significant implementation details.

-At the wearable-side where DL tasks are requested, developers need to only import \framework library and follow the APIs mentioned in Section~\ref{sec:developer_APIs}.
-At the handheld-side, \framework is deployed as an Android system-wide service.
-Developers need to only import \framework library into the handheld-side app and declare the components in the manifest file.
-In the one-time initialization phase when the app is being installed, \framework will also locate other necessary components such as the DL models (stored at both the wearable and the handheld side) and the latency/energy prediction models (stored at the wearable side only).
+Developers can easily integrate \framework into their apps by importing the \framework library on both the wearable side and the handheld side.
+In the one-time initialization phase when the app is being installed, \framework will also locate other necessary components such as the DL models (stored at both the wearable and the handheld) and the latency/energy prediction models (stored at the wearable).
 The handheld-side library also provides a console allowing users to configure offloading policies as described in Section~\ref{sec:decision}).

-Currently, \framework~uses TensorFlow~\cite{TensorFlow} as the DL algorithms driver (Figure~\ref{fig:architecture}) due to TensoFlow's good support for mobile environment and partial execution.
+Currently, \framework~employs the popular TensorFlow~\cite{TensorFlow} as our DL algorithms driver (Figure~\ref{fig:architecture}).
 Other popular frameworks such as Caffe2~\cite{caffe2} and PyTorch~\cite{pytorch} can also be easily integrated into \framework with very small adaptation.
-To realize the System Profiler, \framework obtains the processor status via the \emph{sysfs} interface of operating system.
+To realize the System Profiler, \framework obtains the processor status via the \emph{sysfs} interface.
 More specifically, the CPU information can be obtained from~\texttt{/sys/devices/system/cpu/} on both the smartphone and the smartwatch.
 For GPU on smartphones, the hardware driver exposes the information such as the total running time and busy time.
 On the Nexus 6 model, such information can be obtained from \texttt{/sys/class/kgsl/kgsl-3d0/}.
 The data communication between wearable and handheld is realized by the standard Android Wearable Data Layer API~\cite{DataLayer}.
 Specifically, we use the \textit{Message API}~\cite{MessageAPI} for the message exchange in the control channel, and use \textit{DataItem \& Asset APIs} for transferring computation results and intermediate data (when the DL model is partitioned across the two devices).
 The Bluetooth bandwidth profiling is performed either passively (by measuring the offloaded data transfer) or actively (by sending lightweight probing packets).
 The active probing is triggered periodically (every 1 minute by default) as well as by Bluetooth signal strength changes, in the absence of offloading transfers.
 We are currently working on adding Direct WiFi support for offloading.